inivekin/abosa/abosa.typ

 Was it just hypochondria?
 I'd always felt sick - never was.
 I must have spent millenia
-in bandage o grey-metal gauze.
+in bandage of grey-metal gauze.
 With mask restricting laughs presence, unmoving features, I'd rare speak.
 Now, secreting from face fragments,